PubInv/rapid-e-coli/README.md

 # Update: Test of Light Guide

 In February of 2019, we filled a teflon tube with water and attempted to use it as a light guide.
 At the scale of a meter, it appeared to fail completely.
 On the other, as would be theoretically predicted, when the tube was filled with nearly pure Ethanl (5% water), it worked as expected, sending all most all of the entering light to the exit end.
-The index of refaction of Ethanol is much higher than the index of refraction of water.
+The index of refraction of Ethanol is much higher than the index of refraction of water.

 # Understanding colorimetric changes

-Here is the description of [Petfilim Chemistry](https://www.3m.com/3M/en_US/company-us/all-3m-products/~/ECOLICT-3M-Petrifilm-E-coli-Coliform-Count-Plates/?N=5002385+3293785155&rt=rud):
+Here is the description of [Petrifilm Chemistry](https://www.3m.com/3M/en_US/company-us/all-3m-products/~/ECOLICT-3M-Petrifilm-E-coli-Coliform-Count-Plates/?N=5002385+3293785155&rt=rud):

 >The 3M Petrifilm E. coli/Coliform Count Plate is a sample-ready-culture-medium system which contains Violet Red Bile (VRB) >nutrients, a cold-water-soluble gelling agent, an indicator of glucuronidase activity (BCIG), and a tetrazolium indicator >that facilitates colony enumeration in food and beverage samples.